Who Is White Trash?

 Do you ever think, “if poor people simply made better choices, they could simply overcome their difficult life circumstances?”
 In other words, if they accepted “personal responsibility” for failure they might be more successful?

-How does the work of C.Wright Mills demonstrate that what are often referred to as “personal responsibility” narratives might not be the best way to explain poverty and failure?
+If you are familiar with the work of C.Wright Mills, how might we use it to look more critically at “personal responsibility” narratives?
+For, these may not be the best way to explain poverty and failure.
 What does Mills say about learning how to cultivate a “sociological imagination” to better understand the social world?